 Other sections had historical pieces where poisonous plants were central to the story.

 I didn't think much on the subject at first but found myself really getting pulled in by this exhibit.
-The setting for this has a similar flavor to the Haunted Mansion at Disneyland except here, you're right in with the displays.
+The setting is a Victorian haunted house with numerous rooms laid out in differing display styles.

-It was quite a twist educationally and it entertained me much more than I would of ever expected, which was a very cool surprise.
+It was quite a twist subject-wise and it educated and entertained me a lot more than I would of ever expected, which was a very cool surprise.

 Both of these exhibits were really fun to experience and are full of little nooks and crannies of details that one can easily miss if rushing around in order to get to the next exhibit.